seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 No, let them satisfy their lust on thee.

 **DEMETRIUS**
-Away! for thou hast stay’d us here too long.
+Away! for thou hast stay'd us here too long.

 **LAVINIA**
 No grace? no womanhood?
 Ah, beastly creature!
 The blot and enemy to our general name!
-Confusion fall–
+Confusion fall--

 **CHIRON**
-Nay, then I’ll stop your mouth.
+Nay, then I'll stop your mouth.
 Bring thou her husband:
 This is the hole where Aaron bid us hide him.

 *DEMETRIUS throws the body of BASSIANUS into the pit; then exeunt DEMETRIUS and CHIRON, dragging off LAVINIA*

 **TAMORA**
 Farewell, my sons: see that you make her sure.
-Ne’er let my heart know merry cheer indeed,
+Ne'er let my heart know merry cheer indeed,
 Till all the Andronici be made away.
 Now will I hence to seek my lovely Moor,
-And let my spleenful sons this trull deflow’r.
+And let my spleenful sons this trull deflow'r.

 *Exit*